selva221724/Likezero.tamil/README.md

 5. **Containerized Deployment with FAST API**: Dockerize the trained model and deploy it as a containerized service using FAST API, enabling seamless integration, scalability, and easy consumption through RESTful API endpoints.

-## 7. How much time i took?
+## 🤔 7.
+How much time i took?
 I began this assignment amidst personal challenges, leading me to work in various time blocks.
-On average and overall, I dedicated approximately `10 to 12 hours`, spanning multiple training iterations, to complete the task.
-Oops!! excluding this crazy readme
+On average and overall, I dedicated approximately `10 to 12 hours`, including multiple training iterations, to complete the task.
+Oops!! excluding this crazy 😬 readme file!!

 ## 👨🏻‍💻 Author Information